 • A total of 83 PSA events (HR, 1.03; 95% CI, 0.67-1.59) and 65 rPFS events (HR, 1.03; 95% CI, 0.63-1.67) occurred.

-• Additional grade 3/4 toxicity was observed in the niraparib/AAP group compared with the placebo/AAP group.22
+• Additional grade 3/4 toxicity was observed in the niraparib/AAP group compared with the placebo/AAP group.23

-• Based on the efficacy and safety results in patients with HRR- mCRPC, the independent data monitoring committee recommended stopping enrollment in this cohort to support patient safety and prevent overtreatment.22
+• Based on the efficacy and safety results in patients with HRR- mCRPC, the independent data monitoring committee recommended stopping enrollment in this cohort to support patient safety and prevent overtreatment.23

 AMPLITUDE Study

-Attard et al (2025)19 reported efficacy and safety results of AKEEGA with prednisone plus ADT vs placebo/AAP plus ADT in patients with deleterious germline or somatic HRR gene-altered mCSPC (N=696).
+Attard et al (2025)19,20 reported efficacy and safety results of AKEEGA plus prednisone plus ADT vs placebo/AAP plus ADT in patients with deleterious germline or somatic HRR gene-altered mCSPC (N=696).

 Study Design/Methods

-• Phase 3, randomized, double-blind, placebo-controlled, multicenter, global study
+• This was a phase 3, randomized, double-blind, placebo-controlled, multicenter, global study.

 • The study design is presented in Figure: AMPLITUDE Study Design.